NeuroTech-Leuven/BrainBrowsR/docs/headset.md

 ## Goal

-The aim of this document is to explain the Mentalab Explore headset we have been using and what to pay attention to when using the headset.
+This document aims to explain the Mentalab Explore headset we have been using and what to pay attention to when using the headset.

 ## Details